SciCompMod/memilio/cpp/memilio/io/README.md

 for an IOObject `obj`:
 - `obj.add_element("Name", t)`:
      Stores an object `t` in the IOObject under the key "Name".
 If `t` is of basic type (i.e., int, string), IOObject is expected to handle it directly.
-Otherwise, the object uses `epi::serialize` to get the data for `t`.
+Otherwise, the object uses `mio::serialize` to get the data for `t`.
 - `obj.add_list("Name", b, e)`:
      Stores the elements in the range represented by iterators `b` and `e` under the key "Name".
 The individual elements are not named.
-     The elements are either handled directly by the IOObject or using `epi::serialize` just like `add_element`.
+     The elements are either handled directly by the IOObject or using `mio::serialize` just like `add_element`.
 - `obj.add_optional("Name", p)`:
      Stores the element pointed to by pointer `p` under the key "Name".
 The pointer may be null.
 Otherwise identical to add_element.
 - `obj.expect_element("Name", Tag<T>{})`:
      If an object of type T can be found under the key "Name" and can be deserialized, returns the object.
 Otherwise returns an error.
-Analogously to serialization, the IOObject is expected to handle basic types directly and use `epi::deserialize` otherwise.
+Analogously to serialization, the IOObject is expected to handle basic types directly and use `mio::deserialize` otherwise.
 - `obj.expect_list("Name", Tag<T>{})`:
      If a list of objects of type T can be found under the key "Name" and can be deserialized, returns a range that can be